We are going to learn how to transfer ETH transactions using nodejs.

 start()

 You can directly sign transactions for these chains.
-For other chains, you need to require ethereumjs-common yourself.
+For other chains, you need to requireethereumjs-common

 const Common = require('ethereumjs-common').default